Konnila/mystery-parchment/README.md

     $ lein run

-There should pop-up the image with the correct spell, and from console/terminal you can see it deciphered.
+An image with the correct spell should pop up, and from console/terminal you can see it deciphered.

+It takes around 7 seconds to manipulate the image on my subpar computer.

 ## License